Prosecution of Syrian civil war criminals

 International and national courts outside Syria have begun the prosecution of Syrian civil war criminals.
 War crimes perpetrated by the Syrian government under Bashar Al-Assad or rebel groups include extermination, murder, rape or other forms of sexual violence, torture and imprisonment.
 (Note: reports include:) "[A]ccountability for serious violations of international humanitarian law and human rights is central to achieving and maintaining durable peace in Syria", stated UN Under-Secretary-General Rosemary DiCarlo.

 The first war crimes trial related to the Syrian civil war concluded on 12 July 2016 in Germany.
 It was the case of Aria L. (Note: A German national, who has been a committed member of the Islamist and Salafist groups, murdered members of Syrian military personnel and in two of these cases produced his own picture with severed heads) performed under the Völkerstrafgesetzbuch (Code of Crimes against International Law (CCAIL)).
 As of December 2024, the evidence collection and cooperation with prosecutors by the Independent International Commission of Inquiry on the Syrian Arab Republic (COI) had led to 50 convictions for war crimes and crimes against humanity during the Syrian civil war.

+In 2026, the Syrian transitional government began holding trials for regime officials including Atef Najib and Amjad Youssef.